Skill2vec: Machine Learning Approach for Determining the Relevant Skills from Job Description: Methodology

 First, we collected and prepared a large dictionary of skills.
 With this dictionary, we can extract a set of skills from raw job descriptions.
 Skillss need to be cleaned into unique skills because there are many way to present a skill in job description (\textit{i.e. OOP or Object-oriented programming}).
 Figure~\ref{fig:data-cleaning-pipeline} briefly depicts the concept of the cleaning process.

 After that, we had the dictionary of skills ready for parsing.
 We collected a huge number of job descriptions from Dice.com - one of the most popular career website about Tech jobs in USA.
 From these job descriptions, we extract skills for each one by using our skills dictionary (1).
 Now, the dataset is presented by a list of collections of skills based on job descriptions.
 After crawling, we got a total of 5GB with more than 1,400,000 job descriptions.
 From these data, we extracted skills and performed as a list of skills in the same context, the context here includes skills in the same job description.
+The dataset is published at \href{https://github.com/duyetdev/skill2vec-dataset}{https://github.com/duyetdev/skill2vec-dataset}\\

 The data structure is shown in table \ref{tab:data_structure}.